compsciencelab/pytorchrl/docs/source/tutorials/new_components_tutorial.rst

 Create a custom core component
 ==============================

-We encourage users to create their own Nappo components to extend current functionality and explore new ideas.
+We encourage users to create their own PyTorchRL components to extend current functionality and explore new ideas.
 To do it, we provide a Python superclass template for each agent component type: Actor, Storage and Algo.

 - :ref:`Algo Template`
 - :ref:`Actor Template`